-The Feminine personal style category is the most maligned.
-So many women will say to me as they dismiss the feminine “I don’t like frills or flounces” as if these are the only ways to express their femininity.
-Each of the garments in the picture above are feminine in some way, yet few have a frill or flounce!
+The Feminine personality dressing style category is the most maligned.
+So many women will say to me as they dismiss the feminine “I don’t like frills or flounces” as if these are the only ways to express their innate femaleness.
+Each of the garments in the picture above is feminine in some way, yet few have a frill or flounce!

-Feminine is about curved lines and softness (rather than the straight, hard lines of the Masculine).
+The Feminine personality dressing style is about curved lines and softness (rather than the straight, hard lines of the Masculine).
+This relates to how we read line and design elements, which harks back to the ancient theory of Yin and Yang.

 There are so many ways to express your feminine side: